tadejf84/hamburger-icons/README.md

 # HAMBURGER ICONS
-A small library of 5 cool hamburger icons.
+A small CSS library with 5 cool hamburger icons.
+Have fun!